henry2004y/vlasiator_manual/menu2.md

 * `system_write_distribution_stride`: write out the velocity distribution function every N cells, this is a modulo on the cell's ID essentially.
 * `system_write_distribution_xline_stride`: write out the VDF every N cells in x (same for y and z).

+It is indeed very strange to make outputs of raw distribution functions under the IO tag instead of [`variables`].

 ```YAML
 [variables]